Our Community Food Projects

 Sunny’s Kitchen

 This weekly community meal launched in June 2021, and is held at the Bleachingfield Centre: some people come along to help cook, some to eat, some for both.
-We’ve had 21 volunteers in the last year, and around 60 guests, with many folk coming regularly.
-We’re up to around 30 attendees each week, and we use as much surplus produce in our meals as possible.
+Most folk come regularly, with between 20-30 attendees each week.
+We use as much surplus produce in our meals as possible.

 Children’s Food Activities

-Our Development Officer runs a range of children’s food and cooking activities locally, all designed to increase children’s familiarity and acceptance of fruit and veg and teach basic skills.
+Our Food Outreach Lead runs a range of children’s food and cooking activities locally, all designed to increase children’s familiarity and acceptance of fruit and veg and teach basic skills.

-KidsFoodJourney after-school activity courses are made up of year-groups aged between 4 and 11.
+We have also run a number of KidsFoodJourney after-school activity courses for children aged between 4 and 11.
 The course was designed to tackle neophobia, the common fear of trying new foods, and to teach children how to re-frame their approach to trying new foods from away from fear and towards curiosity.

 For a full introduction to the classes, as well as six lesson plans published when a course had to be cancelled during the Covid-19 pandemic, see our blog post here.